Chapter 32

 Then, silence.

 The audience, at first awe struck, takes a second to respond before erupting into wild applause and much screaming for more.
 The figure centre stage sticks one piece of black tape to either side of his bald head, looking for all the world like a play on Xero's twin scars.
-He winks, humbly thanks everyone, and disappears - to the accompaniment of digitally repeating fart noises.
+He grins that grin, humbly thanks everyone, and disappears - to the accompaniment of digitally repeating fart noises.
 The pressing festival schedule precludes any encores, but he is on in the festival cafe tomorrow night, and I will make sure I am there nice and early.
 I've got a funny feeling that someone else will be there too....unseen.

 Previous Chapter home